-For further guidance on writing abstracts, Kayla Heglas & Shungo Suzuki, both from LAEL at Lancaster University, have kindly shared their experiences and advice here:
+For further guidance on writing abstracts, Shungo Suzuki from LAEL at Lancaster University has kindly shared his experiences and advice here:

 Speakers will also be invited to submit their papers for publication in Papers from the Lancaster Linguistics and English Language Postgraduate Conference.
 This is a peer-reviewed, open-access online publication featuring full papers from the annual Lancaster Linguistics and English Language Postgraduate Conference.
 For previous years’ publications please visit the Papers from LAEL PG.